A number of times in past posts, I have compared the spiritual reality of the Ecumenical Patriarchate’s false “church” in Ukraine to that of Uniatism.

 The statement notes, “The Phanar wants us as Orthodox to swallow communication with schismatics, so that we can swallow the lack of Apostolic Succession in their hierarchy.
 Gradually we will get used to our relations with the Uniates.
 And finally, we will take a step towards falling into the arms of the pope.”

 The tactic is the classic “boil the frog slowly” method.
-As people passively accept the EP’s recognition of schismatics, who have no canonical ordinations (and there are countless other spiritual problems), this will simply prepare the ground to accept the next step of “unions,” that is, with the Latins.
+As people passively accept the EP’s recognition of schismatics, who have no canonical ordinations (and there are countless other spiritual problems), this will simply prepare the ground to accept the next step of “unions,” that is, with the Latins and beyond.

-You must understand, there is a concrete plan being implemented and it has been chipping slowly and patiently away at the Orthodox conscience.
+You must understand that there is a concrete plan being implemented and it has been chipping slowly and patiently away at the Orthodox conscience.
 I repeat, the goal is a new world orthodoxy.

 In it he too points out the following, At the present time, a mixed theological commission of the Roman Catholic church and the Orthodox Church is discussing the role of the pope’s primacy in the first millennium.
 By the end of November, 2020, they will agree upon a single text and present it to a “council” of papists and Orthodox, which will take place in 2025 with the aim of uniting, and they will say, “We have agreed and will unite on the basis of the primacy of honor of the pope of Rome in the first millennium, which we accepted then.”
 This agreement, of course, will only be in word … The Constantinople Patriarch and in particular Bartholomew are making the following mistake.
 He wants to gain something.
 He want to be recognized as the head, so that he can have power over what are still the Autocephalous Churches when the union takes place.
 Because there will be a papal primacy of power, he also wants to have the same primacy of power that he doesn’t yet have among the Autocephalous Churches, which will then become uniate.
 He is trying to guarantee this primacy of power by means of the canon law [that Orthodoxy has] in common with papism.